 Reliable forms of communication have proven time and time again to be the major difference maker in whether you live or die in an emergency.

 Having a dead cell phone is just as bad as having a brick in your pocket and although most people probably have a backup battery or external battery pack, those too will fail to keep your cell phone alive after a few days.
 Having a hand crank charger should be a top priority for anyone filling up a bug out bag or preparing for emergencies!

 These mechanical chargers can be implemented anywhere at any time with just a little elbow grease.
 Being without a reliable form of communication can put you and others who need you in danger.
 We often don’t realize how crucial having a charged up functioning cell phone really is until we lose access to power and are unable to keep our handhelds alive.

 A hand crank phone charger can be used for more than just your phone, too.
 Since most of them have high output USB ports, you’ll be able to charge cameras, tablets, GPS devices, flashlights, Bluetooth speakers, etc.

-You never know when the next power outage, natural disaster, or zombie apocalypse is going to strike.
+You never know when the next power outage, natural disaster, or a zombie apocalypse is going to strike.

 The good news is…

-- Here Are the Best Hand Crank Phone Chargers in 2019
+- Here Are the Best Hand Crank Phone Chargers

 How do Cell Phone Crank Chargers Work?

 Turning the hand crank generates power through electromagnetic induction, which basically just means as you spin the handle it spins a magnet within a wire coil.
 As the surfaces pass one another electrons are stripped from the magnetic field creating a sustainable form of electricity.
-They energy is then stored in the battery or capacitor to be used as needed.
+The energy is then stored in the battery or capacitor to be used as needed.

 3 Considerations To Find the Best Hand Crank Phone Charger for You